 Obtaining a certificate of good standing

-- a certificate of fitness (for solicitors) from the Law Institute of Victoria or a certificate of good standing (for barristers) from the Victorian Bar Association
+- A certificate of fitness (for solicitors) from the Victorian Legal Services Board or a certificate of good standing (for barristers) from the Victorian Bar Association.

-'s full name at the date of admission, return address details and the reasons why the certificate is required
+- A covering letter, setting out the date of admission, the applicant's full name at the date of admission, return address details and the reasons why the certificate is required.

-Note, this letter should be sent to the registry admissions clerk on the day the application is submitted for a certificate of fitness (or shortly thereafter)
+The letter should be sent to the registry admissions clerk on the day the application is submitted for a certificate of fitness.

 Applications for a certificate of good standing can take up to three weeks to process.
 Certificates are sent to applicants by registered post.
-Please contact the Law Institute of Victoria if your application is urgent.
+Please contact the Victorian Legal Services Board if your application is urgent.

 For enquiries, please contact the admissions clerk on 8600 2003 or email email@example.com@snoissimda .